truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/SyncthingCharts.md

 You can add environment variables to the Syncthing app configuration after deploying the app.
 Click **Edit** on the **Syncthing Application Info** widget found on the **Installed Application** screen to open the **Edit Syncthing** screen.

 ### Storage Settings
-You can create an extra datasets to use for the configureation storage volume and to use for storage within the pod or allow the Syncthing app to create the configuration storage volume.
+You can create an extra datasets to use for the configuration storage volume and to use for storage within the pod or allow the Syncthing app to create the configuration storage volume.
 Select **Enable Custom Host Path for Syncthing Configuration Volume** to show the **Host Path for Syncthing Configuration Volume** and **Extra Host Path Volumes** fields.
 Enter the host path in **Host Path for Syncthing Configuration Volume** or browse to and select the dataset an existing dataset created for the configuration storage volume.